LukasWoodtli/WebPage/content/domain_driven_design.md

 This contains the main functionality of the application.
 It is the unique selling point.
 The best developers should be assigned to work on that part of the domain.
 The core should stay as small as possible.
 It contains a lot of business logic.

-# Subdomains
+### Subdomains

 The other parts of the model is implemented in subdomains.

+They could be developed by an other company or could even be an generic third party tool that is integrated into the system.

+#### Generic Subdomains

-They should be generic and do not contain any specialities.
+They should be generic and do not contain any specialties.
 Ideally they could be reused for other applications.

-They could be developed by an other company or could even be an generic third party tool that is integrated into the system.
+#### Supporting Subdomains

+They are part of the specific domain of the application.
+But they don't contain core functionality.